Considering buying the Foresight GCQuad as a stand alone golf launch monitor, or for running a home golf simulator?

-This review covers everything you need to know including: measurements it takes, what’s included, specs, price and the add-ons that Foresight offer.
+This review covers everything you need to know including: measurements it takes, launch monitor prices, specs, and the add-ons that Foresight offer.

 In summary: is the GCQuad the right launch monitor for you?

-GCQuad is a serious, pro-level launch monitor, for golfers who need precisely accurate feedback on their golf swing, impact conditions, ball flight, and distances.
+GCQuad is a serious pro-level golf launch monitor, for golfers who need precisely accurate feedback on their golf swing, impact conditions, ball flight, and distances.

 Accuracy is comparable to the industry leading Trackman in the first three categories (swing, impact, ball flight).
 And while not quite matching Trackman (which tracks the ball through full flight) on distance, the GCQuad runs it incredibly close.

-Put simply, if you have a budget of around $11,000 and upwards for a launch monitor (or, around $25,000 for simulator setup), the GCQuad launch monitor is where you need to be at.
-It’s as close to Trackman as you’ll get without doubling your budget.
+Put simply, if you have a budget of $14,500 (or, $25K for a full simulator setup) which is the price inclusive of FSX software, the GCQuad launch monitor is where you need to be at.

-GCQuad is the latest launch monitor from Foresight, and the successor to their popular (and in many ways game changing) GC2.
+GCQuad is the top-of-the-line monitor from Foresight Sports, and the successor to their popular (and in many ways game changing) GC2.

 The GCQuad can be used as a stand-alone, fully portable launch monitor, or as part of a simulator setup.